 Chris has been an Adjunct Instructor with the North Carolina State University Department of Social Work since 2002.
 He has served on their Advisory Board since 2003, serving as chair on two different occasions.
 Chris is presently the founding Board Chair for Recovery Communities of North Carolina, Inc. (RCNC), a recovery community organization.
-He also serves on the North Carolina Lawyer Assistance Program Board, the Recovery Africa Board and the City of Raleigh Substance Abuse Commission.
+He also serves on the North Carolina Lawyer Assistance Program Board and the Recovery Africa Board.

 Chris has conducted trainings and presentations nationally and internationally.
 Some of his most rewarding work has been research, publication and presentation of the history of mutual aid recovery fellowships for persons with drug addiction in collaboration with Mr. William White and Mr. Boyd Pickard.